 US Horse Racing Tips: Best bets from Saratoga on Saturday

-Nick Shiambouros is back with two Saturday selections from the outstanding Saratoga card...
+Nick Shiambouros is back with two selections from the outstanding Travers Day card at Saratoga...

-"This is another tough test but feel he is up to the task"
+"That run should have put her spot on for this tough assignment"

-Tom's d'Etat should go close in this historic Grade 1 on the main track.
+Come Dancing is my idea of the winner of this mouthwatering Grade 1 on the main track.

-This smart seven-year-old won the Grade 2 Stephen Foster at Churchill Downs in great style last month.
-He swept to the front in the straight and powered home to win as he liked.
+This smart mare won this race last year with a dazzling display in front of a packed grandstand.
+She took the lead in the home straight and pulled clear to win in great style.
+She disappointed in the Apple Blossom on her seasonal reappearance in April, but finished a creditable second in the Vagrancy at Belmont Park last month.

 |Date